A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Motivating Algorithms

-Metropolized Forest RECOM \cite{autry2023metropolized} can be understood as a lifting of RECOM to the space of spanning forests; on forests, the proposal chain can be efficiently Metropolized.
-Alternatively, it can be viewed as a form of MCMC with data-augmentation to make Metropolization computationally feasible.
-While RECOM naturally evolved on the space of partitions of the vertex set $V$ into $d$ districts, Metropolized Forest RECOM is most naturally described on the space of spanning forests with $d$ spanning trees.
-Recall that a spanning is a collection of disjoint trees on $G$ so that the union of the vertices in the trees is $V$.
-We will write $\mathcal{F}_d$ for the space of a spanning forest with exactly $d$ trees.
-We proceed in a way that closely mirrors the RECOM algorithm.
-Given a $\tau \in \mathcal{F}_d$ we obtain a new random $\tau' \in \mathcal{F}_d$ by randomly choosing two trees in $\tau$ that are adjacent according to some rule.
-We then draw a new spanning tree randomly on the graph induced by merging the vertices of the two chosen trees.
-Next, we split this randomly chosen spanning tree into two trees by choosing randomly among all edges that would define it into two trees that satisfy the desired population bounds.
-The spanning forest $\tau'$ is then defined as $\tau$ with the two initially chosen trees replaced with the two new trees obtained by splitting the random spanning tree in two by removing an edge.
-As with RECOM there are many choices for how to choose the new random spanning tree and how to choose which edge to remove to obtain two relatively balanced trees.
+As with RECOM, there are many choices for how to choose the new random spanning tree and how to choose which edge to remove to obtain two relatively balanced trees.
 It is shown in \cite{autry2023metropolized} that the probability of transition from $\tau \rightarrow \tau'$ and from $\tau' \rightarrow \tau$ can efficiently be calculated.
-This allows the Forest RECOM walk to be efficiently Metropolized.
-Since the initial step in one step of this algorithm is to draw a new random spanning tree, we can equally view Metropolized Forest RECOM as a Markov Chain on the space partitions by simply projecting $\tau'$ down to the partition it represents.
+This allows the Forest Recombination walk to be efficiently Metropolized.
+Since the initial step in this algorithm is to draw a new random spanning tree, we can equally view Metropolized Forest Recombination as a Markov chain on the space of partitions by simply projecting $\tau'$ down to the partition it represents.
 However, it is important to Metropolize the walk before this projection if that is desired.
-An alternative method, extends the space of spanning forests to linked-spanning forest in which each pair of adjacent trees have a unique spanning edge \cite{autry2021metropolized}; we will refer to this method as Linked-Forest Recombination.
-In practice the two methods are similar but have a slight difference in their implementation.
+An alternative method extends the space of spanning forests to a linked-spanning forest in which each pair of adjacent trees has a unique spanning edge \cite{autry2021metropolized}; we will refer to this method as linked-Forest Recombination.
+In practice, the two methods are similar but have a slight difference in their implementation.